Alpenrausch (restaurant)

-Restaurant in Portland, Oregon, U.S.
+Defunct restaurant in Portland, Oregon, U.S.

-Alpenrausch is an Alpine restaurant in Portland, Oregon, United States, owned and operated by Olympia Provisions.
-It operates in southeast Portland's Richmond neighborhood, in a space that previously housed OP Wurst, later rebranded as Olympia Provisions Public House.
+Alpenrausch was an Alpine restaurant in Portland, Oregon, United States, owned and operated by Olympia Provisions.
+It operated in southeast Portland's Richmond neighborhood, in a space that previously housed OP Wurst, later rebranded as Olympia Provisions Public House.

+Description

+Alpenrausch was named after the "exhilaration of the mountains" and their new life.
+Michael Russell of The Oregonian described the restaurant as "sleek".
+Its patios had heaters and fire pits.
+Menu options included stews, schnitzels, and cheese fondue.

+History

+Alpenrausch was established on November 16, 2023, by Olympia Provisions, at the intersection of Southeast Division Street and 34th Avenue.
+During Election Day in 2024, the restaurant offered half bottles of wine as part of their dinner service.
+The restaurant is slated to close on May 30, 2026, along with its patio Alpenhütte the next day.

 Reception

 Alpenrausch was named one of the twenty best new restaurants of 2024 by Bon Appétit.